 - Bison Oil & Gas Partners II has approximately 1,500 net acres between Sandoval Co., NM and San Juan Co., NM in its Cayote asset.
 The company received initial equity from Carnelian Energy Capital in 2017 and has articulated plans to continue development throughout 2019.

 - Hilcorp San Juan LP acquired assets in 5 counties for $2.7 billion from ConocoPhillips including 1.3 million net acres.
 The company has bolted on additional acreage in San Juan Co., NM and Rio Arriba Co., NM and operates one rig.

 - DJR Energy is a San Juan Basin-focused player, backed by Trilantic Capital Partners, Waveland Energy Partners and Global Energy Capital.
 In October, 2018, the company agreed to purchase 182,000 net acres targeting the Tocito and El Vado formations in three counties in New Mexico from Encana.
 DJR's position is now estimated at 352,000 net acres in the San Juan Basin.

 What newcomers should know

-Despite increased activity in the San Juan Basin, the time to obtain drilling permit approval can be lengthy.
-One must also take into consideration that the basin is made up of large areas of federal and Indian lands.
+Despite increased activity in the San Juan Basin, the time to obtain drilling permit approval can be lengthy due to the BLM process.
+One must also take into consideration that the basin is made up of large areas of federal, state and Indian lands.
 Furthermore, environmental groups are also very active there, so public relations is a must and has to be factored into the cost of developing the acreage.
 Finally, fee title in this area is often complex, with vintage vertical wells holding fee acreage for decades and convoluted heirship needing to be sorted out.
 Cinco's land management experts can help you navigate these nuanced situations.